RowboTony/vultool/README.md

 ## Overview

-Vultool is a command-line interface extracted from vulticore that focuses specifically on `.vult` file operations.
-It provides a clean, standalone tool for inspecting, validating, and working with Vultisig vault files.
+Vultool is a standalone command-line interface that focuses specifically on `.vult` file operations.
+It provides a clean, focused tool for inspecting, validating, and working with Vultisig vault files.

 ## Features